 Please note that all train times are approximate as the timetable is published 3 months in advance of the departure date.
 We will update any times on this page as soon as the timetable is available.

 To reach the start of the tour you will travel north by train from Oslo Gardermoen Airport to the town of Vinstra.
 Here you will be collected at the railway station and we will take a taxi transfer of approximately 35 minutes to Rondablikk in the Rondane National Park to our mountain hotel.
 The train station is in the airport building at Oslo Gardermoen which makes everything easy.
-For the group transfer, which is included in your trip fee, you should take the 1429 hrs train to Vinstra, which is likely to be on the Departure board as the line to Trondheim S. Upon arrival at Vinstra station at 1716 hrs you will be collected by our hotel.
+To ensure that you are able to make use of the prearranged group transfer, from train station to the hotel, you should take the 1429 hrs train to Vinstra, which is likely to be on the Departure board as the line to Trondheim S. Upon arrival at Vinstra station, at 1716 hrs, you will be collected by our hotel.
 Tickets are easily booked on line, and you will usually benefit from a reduced price if you book in advance at Vy.no.

-At the end of the trip we include one group transfer from the hotel to Otta railway station where you can connect to Oslo.
+At the end of the trip we include, within the trip cost, one group transfer from the hotel to Otta railway station where you can connect to Oslo.
 We will aim for the train departing from Otta at 1130 hrs, arriving at Oslo airport at 1432 hrs.
 There are various other trains departing earlier in the day and it is possible to arrange a transfer outwith the group times, but this will be at your own expense.

 It may also be possible to travel to Oslo late on the Friday evening if you have a very early flight on the Saturday.
 There are various hotels at Oslo airport which make an overnight prior to an early flight very easy.